 - frying oil

-- Sear the beef in the instant pot with 1 tbsp of vegetable oil until nicely browned.
-You will need to work in batches to avoid cooling down the pan too quickly.
+- Sear the beef in a cast iron pan with 1 tbsp of vegetable oil until nicely browned.
+Work in batches to avoid cooling down the pan too quickly.

 - Sear the onions and carrots and brown nicely.

-- Add the rest of the ingredients from the "beef braise" section with the browned meat to the instant pot.
-Close the lid and set on high pressure for 35 minutes.
+- Add the rest of the ingredients from the "beef braise" section with the browned meat to the Instant Pot.
+Close the lid and set it on high pressure for 35 minutes.

 - Once the timer goes off, let it cool for 20 minutes.
 Manually release the rest of the pressure.

 - Strain the liquid from the braise and save 250ml of the braising liquid.
 Once the beef is cool enough to handle, shred it into small pieces with your hands.
 Alternatively, you can chop the beef with a knife into smaller pieces.

 - Begin by melting the butter in the pan.
 Add the flour and whisk.